nickzuck/SPOJ-Rank-Fetcher/README.md

     python getRanks.py < users.txt

-Check the below screenshot for the output
+Check the below screenshot for the output:
 ![screenshot 2][2]